flapjackstan/flapjackstan.github.io/_pages/cv-resume.md

 Maintained and updated over 10 databases that fed into various dashboards and reports using tools such as Tableau, Google Suite, and ArcGIS for Developers.
 <ul>
 <li>
-Built a  vaccination dashboard for the LA City Mayor's Offices utilizing R, Shiny, and Leaflet.
+Built a  vaccination dashboard for the LA City Mayor's Offices utilizing CURL, SFTP, R, Shiny, and Leaflet.
 </li>
 </ul>